bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ### 2. Fork the repo

-For the project.
+Fork the project.
 Optionally, create a branch you want to work on

 ### 3. Get it running locally